Sales Tax Registration

 Physical sales tax nexus in Connecticut

-3. Ownership of any personal property in-state
+• Ownership of personal property in-state

-5. In-state independent contractors
+• In-state employees or independent contractors

 Economic sales tax nexus in Connecticut